In This Article...

 Apollo, The God of Archery

-Apollo is the Greek and Roman God of Archery.
-He was an extremely busy guy, in addition to archery he’s also been identified as the God of ~
+Apollo is the Greek and Roman God of Archery and he extremely busy (perhaps the original multi-tasker) in addition to archery he’s also been identified as the God of ~

 – The Sun